 With Jean Bertoin.
 Preprint (2020).

 [ abstract, arXiv ]We extend the classical one-parameter Yule-Simon law to a version depending on two parameters, which in part appeared in Bertoin [B19] in the context of a preferential attachment algorithm with fading memory.
 By making the link to a general branching process with age-dependent reproduction rate, we study the tail-asymptotic behavior of the two-parameter Yule-Simon law, as it was already initiated in the mentioned paper.
-Finally, by superposing mutations to the branching process, we propose a model which leads to the full two-parameter range of the Yule-Simon law, generalizing thereby the work of Simon [S55] on limiting word frequencies.
+Finally, by superposing mutations to the branching process, we propose a model which leads to the two-parameter range of the Yule-Simon law, generalizing thereby the work of Simon [S55] on limiting word frequencies.

 - On a class of random walks with reinforced memory.

-[ abstract, arXiv ]This paper deals with different models of random walks with a reinforced memory of preferential attachment type.
+[ abstract, arXiv, published version ]This paper deals with different models of random walks with a reinforced memory of preferential attachment type.
 We consider extensions of the Elephant Random Walk introduced by Schütz and Trimper [ST04] with stronger reinforcement mechanisms, where, roughly speaking, a step from the past is remembered proportional to some weight and then repeated with probability p.
 With probability 1-p, the random walk performs a step independent of the past.
 The weight of the remembered step is increased by an additive factor b≥0, making it likelier to repeat the step again in the future.
 A combination of techniques from the theory of urns, branching processes and α-stable processes enables us to discuss the limit behavior of reinforced versions of both the Elephant Random Walk and its α-stable counterpart, the so-called Shark Random Swim introduced by Businger [B18].
 We establish phase transitions, separating subcritical from supercritical regimes.

 - Classification of scaling limits of uniform

 quadrangulations with a boundary.